tinacms/tina.io/content/blog/tina-is-in-beta.md

 ### A new initialize command in the CLI

 Tina init is my favorite addition to the Tina experience.
 A single command can bootstrap Tina on a Next.js application and do all the heavy lifting for you.
-The team spent quite a bit of time working on this, and refining it, to get it just right.
-With the command `npx @tinacms/cli init` we will do the following:
+The team spent quite a bit of time working on this, and refining it, to get it just right.The command `npx @tinacms/cli init` ommand currently does the following:

 1. Install all dependencies to your application
 2. Add the Tina commands to your package.json (`tina-dev`, `tina-build`, `tina-start`)